Comprehensive Review Real Customer Analysis

 Diving into the midsole, this is where the magic happens.
 You have a dual-density EVA foam, which provides some basic cushioning, but the real hero is the 3D Advanced Chassis.
 This thermoplastic urethane (TPU) skeleton controls flex and provides torsional rigidity.
 It prevents your foot from twisting on uneven ground, giving it a stable platform that's more akin to a light hiking boot than a running shoe.

-Underneath it all, the outsole is Salomon’s own All Terrain Contagrip rubber.
-The lugs are about 3.5mm deep and multidirectional, offering solid grip on a whole mix of surfaces, from slick rock to loose dirt.
-It's a true all-rounder.
+Underneath it all, the outsole is Salomon's own All Terrain Contagrip rubber.
+The lugs are about 3.5mm deep and multidirectional, so you get solid grip across everything from slick rock to loose dirt.
+It’s a true all-rounder.

 Coming in at around 346 grams, it's certainly not the lightest shoe on the block.
 Modern trail runners have definitely shed weight, but then again, they don't offer this level of armor.
 You also get the iconic Quicklace system for one-pull tightening, a lace pocket to tuck it away, and a comfy OrthoLite insole.
 The durability is generally excellent, though some common complaints over the years include the outsole wearing down on pavement and, on older models, the lace eyelets occasionally breaking under stress.